cccu-uk/U10130_FCP_Practicals/content/Boolean_Algerbra/Boolean_Algebra.md

 # Workshop on Boolean Algebra

-The **Workshop on Boolean Algebra** is designed for you to practice Boolean equations and its laws.
+This **Workshop on Boolean Algebra** is designed for you to practice Boolean equations and Boolean Algebra laws.

 ## Minimising Boolean Expressions